Skip to main content

 Parking

+For all electric cars, the minimum rate of motor vehicle tax in Luxembourg is €30.
 In Luxembourg, buyers of electric cars receive a bonus of up to €8,000.

 Charging

-The largest network is “innogy eRoaming”.
+The largest network is ‘innogy eRoaming’.

 Parking

-Residents of Malta receive a grant of up to €11,000 for the purchase of an electric car.
-There is an additional bonus of €1,000 for scrapping an old internal combustion engine.
+When buying an electric car, Maltese residents receive a subsidy of up to €11,000.
+There is a further bonus of €1,000 for scrapping an old combustion engine car.

 Charging

-The largest network is Shell Recharge (formerly NewMotion).
+The largest charging network is Shell Recharge.

 Parking

-The purchase of a new e-car is subsidized with up to €2,950 for vehicles under €45,000.
-There is a maximum of €2,000 for used vehicles.
+The purchase of a new e-car is subsidised with up to €2,950 for vehicles under €45,000.
+A maximum of €2,000 is available for used vehicles.

 Charging